lklic/omeka-s-docker/README.md

-# Omeka S dockerized with NGINX and Let's Encrypt Proxies
+# Omeka S dockerized with NGINX, Let's Encrypt Proxies, and automated backups

 Backup of DB is documented here: